mattbailey0/mattmattmatt_2/reading.md

 permalink: /reading/
 ---

-{% assign count = site.data.reading.size | plus: site.data.goodreads.size %}

 Books: on balance, I am in favor of them.
-These are {{ count }} of the ones I've read, going back to 2008.
+These are most of the ones I've read since 2008.